 There is no such thing as living matter.
 The dichotomy between “living’ and “nonliving” matter is a completely false one that is perpetuated by the way that all of us (including scientists) talk, but it is a critical topic when it comes to abiogenesis, because creationists entire argument hinges on this false distinction between living and nonliving matter.

 The problem here is that matter is never alive, but when it is arranged in certain ways, it results in chemical reactions that produce the property known as life.
 In other words, living organism are composed entirely of nonliving matter.
 You are, for example, predominantly composed of the elements oxygen, carbon, hydrogen, nitrogen, calcium, and phosphorus.
 These are nonliving atoms that come together to form nonliving molecules.
-When those molecules are arranged in a certain way, they chemically react and produce a living cell, and those living cells collectively from a living organism (you).
+When those molecules are arranged in a certain way, they chemically react and produce a living cell, and those living cells collectively form a living organism (you).
 You are alive, and your cells are alive, but the matter that makes those cells is not alive.
 It’s just a specific arrangement of nonliving atoms.